-Art teachers are qualified educators and, in some instances, artists who instruct students in theoretical and practical knowledge of art theory, art history, aesthetics, visual art, ceramics, design and other art-related subjects.
+Art teachers are qualified educators or artists who instruct students in theoretical and practical knowledge of art theory, art history, aesthetics, visual art, ceramics, design, and other art-related subjects.
 Art teachers may work with students from kindergarten through secondary school, based on their certification.
 Teaching art may be challenging, since some students might not consider it to be a serious subject and may not put forth their best efforts.
-On the other hand, turning students around and helping them find their 'inner artists' could be very rewarding for these teachers.
+On the other hand, turning students around and helping them find their inner artists could be very rewarding for these teachers.
 Most teachers don't have to work during the summer months, though some teach summer school.

 |Degree Level||Bachelor's degree required; some states require a master's degree|